gongybable/gongybable.github.io/pages/System_Design/knowledge_base/index.md

     - Write-through

         ![alt text](write_through.png) <br />
-        The application uses the cache as the main data store, reading and writing data to it, while the cache is responsible for reading and writing to the database:
+        The application uses the cache as the main data store, reading and writing data to it, while the cache is responsible for reading and writing to the database.
+Write through minimizes the risk of data loss, since every write operation must be done twice before returning success to the client:
         - Application adds/updates entry in cache
         - Cache synchronously writes entry to data store
         - Return